Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-3.md

    - Create a MD file which guides in creating the ARM template to deploy the app, create GitHub actions pipeline and getting the app working on Azure.

 6. **Get the app working on Azure.**
-   - Deploy the application to Azure using the ARM template you've created.
+   - Deploy the application to Azure using the ARM template you've created and test the **Contact Database application's** functionality.
    - Verify that the deployed resources match the specifications outlined in your ARM template.

 ## Success Criteria: